Pasoori: Reception

 "Pasoori" became the fastest in Coke Studio Season 14 to garner one million views on YouTube and amassed 10 million views on YouTube within 10 days of its release.
 It went on to become the first Coke Studio song and the first Pakistani song to feature on Spotify's "Viral 50 - Global" chart.
 "Pasoori" also ranked at number one on Spotify India's "Viral 50" chart on 7 March 2022.
 On 26 April 2022, it debuted at number 161 on Spotify's Global Chart, making it the first Pakistani song to enter the streaming platform's global charts, and peaked at 109th weekly and 89th daily positions.
 On 4 May 2022, it climbed to the top of Spotify's "Viral 50 - Global" chart.
 On 7 May 2022, 90 days after its release, "Pasoori" hit 100 million views on YouTube, making it one of the most-viewed Pakistani videos on the video sharing platform.
 On 1 August 2022, the song reached 300 million views on YouTube, making it only the third song in the 14-year history of Coke Studio to do so.
 As per data released by Spotify in December 2022, "Pasoori" was the most-streamed Pakistani song globally as well as the most-streamed song in Pakistan in 2022.
-In December 2022, "Pasoori" became the first Pakistani song to enter YouTube's Global Top Music Videos chart (week of December 16-22).
-With over 500 million views on YouTube as of January 21, 2023, "Pasoori" is currently the most watched Coke Studio music video of all time.
+In December 2022, "Pasoori" became the first Pakistani song to enter YouTube's Global Top Music Videos chart (week of 16–22 December).
+With over one billion views on YouTube as of January 2025, "Pasoori" is currently the most watched Coke Studio music video of all time and the first Coke Studio song to reach this milestone.